engeir/hack-md-notes/volcano-papers.md

 > DOI: [10.1029/2019JD030581](https://doi.org/10.1029/2019JD030581)

+**Summary for ECS paragraph:** Richardson compared many different sims setups, where 5xSO4 was one of them, that is, 5 times sulfate aerosol concentrations or emissions, as a step function.
+IRF give differing efficacies (as expected), but for ERF (use this) efficacies are closer to unity.
+MAYBE YES.

 **Take away:** Forcing behaves similarly across agents

 - No evidence that the geographical location of sulfate aerosol affects its efficacy